RhetTbull/osxphotos/README.md

                                   output directory in the form
                                   '{name,DEFAULT}'.
 See below for additional
                                   details on templating system.
+  --edited-suffix SUFFIX          Optional suffix for naming edited photos.
+                                  Default name for edited photos is in form 'photoname_edited.ext'.
+For example, with '
+                                  --edited-suffix _bearbeiten', the edited
+                                  photo would be named
+                                  'photoname_bearbeiten.ext'.
+The default
+                                  suffix is '_edited'.
   --no-extended-attributes        Don't copy extended attributes when
                                   exporting.
 You only need this if exporting to a filesystem that doesn't support Mac OS